opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 # Rolling Upgrade - Lab

-The rolling upgrade procedure was tested and validated on a Linux host running [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) with [Docker](https://www.docker.com/).
-You can follow these steps to recreate the same cluster state used for generating the procedure if you want to try the upgrade process in a test environment.

-## Environment details
+The following procedure was validated on an [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) instance (`t2.large`) using [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) kernel version `Linux 5.10.162-141.675.amzn2.x86_64` and [Docker](https://www.docker.com/) version `20.10.17, build 100c701`.

 Testing was performed using [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) with a `t2.large` instance type.
 The instance was provisioned with 2 vCPUs, 8 GiB memory, and an attached 20 GiB gp2 [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) root volume.

-Kernel version `Linux 5.10.162-141.675.amzn2.x86_64` was used for testing.
+You can follow these steps to recreate the same cluster state used for generating the procedure if you want to try the upgrade process in a test environment.

 References to the `$HOME` path on the host machine in this procedure are represented by the tilde character ("~") to make the instructions more portable.
 If you would prefer to specify an absolute path, modify the volume paths define in `upgrade-demo-cluster.sh` to reflect your environment.
 {: .note}